Discover Omnia

 ✔ Using templates and standards to maintain consistency and usability.

-Image: User feedback tools like content ratings help improve intranet content relevance and quality over time.
+Image 3: User feedback tools improve intranet content relevance and quality over time.

 Feedback loops are just as important.
 Use surveys, polls, and user interviews to gather insights.
 Monitor engagement metrics such as page views, time on page, and content interactions.
 These measurements provide both qualitative and quantitative input for improvement.